What is PCIT Therapy? A Parent’s Guide to How PCIT Works

 If Child Behavior Problems Persist: Parent-Directed Interaction (PDI)

-Parent Directed Interaction (PDI) is the next phase of classic or standard PCIT, and has the most research support for improving behavior problems in children.
-In this phase, you will learn how to give effective instructions that help your child cooperate quickly and the first time.
-You will be coached on rapid-response limit setting and appropriate consequences.
-There are several variations of PCIT that offer a PDI-like phase, and each uses a different approach depending on the child’s age and developmental abilities (e.g., PCIT-Toddlers, PCIT-Older Child).
-Throughout PDI, you will apply these skills in increasingly complex real-life situations (e.g., during mealtime, on a public outing, or with siblings).
+Parent Directed Interaction (PDI) is the second phase of classic or standard PCIT.
+It has the most research support for improving behavior problems in children.
+In this phase, you will learn how to give effective instructions that help your child cooperate.
+You will be coached on timely limit-setting and appropriate consequences while playing.
+Several PCIT adaptations offer a PDI-like phase as well.
+PCIT-Toddlers and PCIT-Older Child both use different developmentally appropriate cooperation-boosting methods.
+Throughout PDI, you will apply these skills in increasingly complex real-life situations.
+For example, your therapist may coach you during meals, on a public outing, or with siblings.
+That way, you develop confidence in applying PCIT skills during your child's real-life challenges.

-PDI Graduation: You “graduate PDI” when you demonstrate skills benchmarks — giving mostly effective directions and effective follow-up depending on the child’s cooperation levels.
+PDI Graduation: You “graduate PDI” when you demonstrate skills benchmarks.
+These include giving effective directions and consistent responses to non-cooperation.

 If Child Anxiety Concerns Remain: PCIT-CALM and the DADS Sequence

-If Child Depression or Emotional Problems Remain: PCIT-ED and Emotional Development Coaching
+If Child Depression or Emotional Problems Remain: PCIT-ED and Emotional Coaching

-If your child’s emotional problems (like guilt, irritability, sadness) remain, PCIT-ED offers a phase called Emotional Development (ED).
-In this phase, parents are taught and coached on ways to promote a child’s emotional expression and emotion regulation.
-In my practice, I may also recommend supplementing with other evidence-based techniques from Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), or Dialectical Behavior Therapy (DBT).
+Some kids continue to present with guilt, irritability, and sadness after CDI and PDI.
+If your child has remaining emotional concerns, PCIT-ED offers a phase called Emotional Development (ED).
+In it, parents are coached how to increase their child’s emotional expression and regulation.
+In my practice, we may also add other evidence-based techniques from Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), or Dialectical Behavior Therapy (DBT).

-You’ll graduate PCIT when you demonstrate proficiency in all phases of skill coaching, when your ratings of your child’s symptoms fall in the normal range, and when you feel comfortable and confident using PCIT skills to manage your child’s behaviors in your day-to-day life.
-This usually happens within 12 to 20 therapy sessions.
+Graduating PCIT happens when your child's behaviors and your skills have improved.
+First, you'll need to demonstrate proficiency in all phases of skill coaching.
+Then, we'll look to make sure your child's symptoms have resolved and are developmentally appropriate.
+Last, we want you to feel comfortable and confident managing your child's behaviors in your day-to-day life.
+Families typically meet these goals within 12 to 20 PCIT therapy sessions.

 Post-Graduation Options